Divine Decadence, Indeed

 The decadent spirit of Cabaret's Emcee, a vacuous entity for whom evil is just sideshow fodder, can be found on today's hate-mongering Fox News, and in the bloviating buffoonery of Donald Trump

-I’m not sure anyone who didn’t grow up in the 70s can fully appreciate what it was like seeing Liza Minnelli in Cabaret for the first time.
-Then we didn’t know that her haircut, look, and indeed her entire screen persona were going to be her “act” for the next forty years.
-Back in 1972 it was just Judy Garland’s gawky daughter knocking our socks off with an alarmingly assured, powerhouse display of song, dance and acting that was, regardless of one’s personal like or dislike of Liza herself, the kind of a triple-threat, starmaking turn the likes of which the laid-back New Hollywood of the 70s had never seen.
+I’m not sure anyone familiar with the show-bizzy, Vegas-y Liza of today can appreciate what it was like seeing Liza Minnelli in Cabaret for the first time.
+Then we didn’t know that her haircut, look, and indeed her entire screen persona was going to be her “act” for the next forty years.
+Back in 1972, it was just Judy Garland’s gawky daughter knocking our socks off with an alarmingly assured, powerhouse display of song, dance, and acting that was, regardless of one’s personal like or dislike of Liza herself, the kind of a triple-threat, star-making turn the likes of which the laid-back New Hollywood of the '70s had never seen.

-Cabaret rightfully catapulted the handsome and likable Michael York to stardom as well, his performance being sensitive and surprisingly forceful given that, with nary a song, he escapes being eclipsed by the luster of either Minnelli or Grey.
+Cabaret rightfully catapulted the handsome and likable Michael York to stardom as well, his performance being sensitive and surprisingly forceful, given that with nary a song or musical interlude of his own, he manages to avoid being eclipsed by the luster of either Minnelli or Grey.

 THE STUFF OF FANTASY

 Ever the master of sinuous sleaze and burlesque flash, Bob Fosse's evocative choreography and staging (serving up debauched detachment or eager-to-please pathos with equal aplomb) is ideally suited to the Kurt Weill-inspired tunes of Kander & Ebb.
 Special credit to cinematographer Geoffrey Unsworth (Superman) whose versatile camera (it seems to be everywhere at once) achieves a choreographed virtuosity of its own.